taskrabbit/waistband/README.md

 Configuration and sensible defaults for ElasticSearch on Ruby.
 Handles configuration, index creation, quality of life, etc, of Elastic Search in Ruby.

+Waistband doens't handle connections or API requests, it merely acts as a translator between commonly used patterns and the underlying elasticsearch gems.

 # Installation

 Install ElasticSearch: